naninovel/docs/docs/en/guide/custom-commands.md

 }
 ```

-Notice `ClipPath.DynamicValue` check: we wouldn't be able to preload the resource in case the name is only known when the command is executed (ie parameter contain [script expressions](/guide/script-expressions)); in this case the resource should be loaded inside `Execute` method.
+Notice the `ClipPath.DynamicValue` check: we wouldn't be able to preload the resource in case the name is only known when the command is executed (i.e., the parameter contains [script expressions](/guide/script-expressions)); in this case the resource should be loaded inside the `Execute` method.

 ### Command Examples

-You can find scripts with all the built-in command implementations at `Naninovel/Runtime/Commands` package folder; feel free to use them as a reference when implementing your own custom commands.
+You can find scripts with all the built-in command implementations at the `Naninovel/Runtime/Commands` package folder; feel free to use them as a reference when implementing your own custom commands.

 ::: tip EXAMPLE
 Another example of adding custom commands to add/remove items of an inventory system can be found in the [inventory sample](/guide/samples#inventory).
 Specifically, the command implementations are stored at `Scripts/Runtime/Inventory/Commands` directory.